pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 In our [previous post]({{< relref "/blog/deploying-netlify-cms-on-aws" >}}), we deployed our CMS app on AWS instead of Netlify.
 We couldn't use [Netlify's Identity Service](https://docs.netlify.com/visitor-access/identity/#enable-identity-in-the-ui), which manages Github access to Netlify CMS, because we deployed on AWS.
 As a result, we need to implement an [External OAuth Server](https://www.netlifycms.org/docs/external-oauth-clients/#header).

-We used the Netlify CMS Go example to deploy on ECS Fargate and configured the domain and certificate.
+We used Netlify's Go example to deploy on ECS Fargate and configure the domain and certificate.
 We'll show how we accomplished the deployment.

 <!--more-->